Stellar cusp and warm dust at the heart of NGC1068: A reddened stellar cusp ?

-The only viable class to which the NGC1068 cusp appears to be related to is the CSC.
+The only viable class to which the NGC 1068 cusp appears to be related to is the CSC.
 We note that \cite{Mushotzky14}, using {\it Herschel} data on a sample of X-ray selected AGNs, reach the conclusion that most active galactic nuclei live in high star formation nuclear cusps.
-It remains however a question: why are the exponents and half-light radii so different at H and Ks ?
-A natural explanation is that indeed we have to consider the effect of extinction by dust which is obviously playing a strong role in this region.
+It remains however a question: if we do see mainly stellar emission, why are the exponents and half-light radii so different at H-band and K$_{s}$-band ?
+A first tentative explanation is that this difference is due to the effect of extinction by dust which may play an important role in this region.
 Another possibility is that there is a segregation in stellar population with redder stars (giant) dominating towards the most central part.
-A combination of both effects is, as well, realistic.
+A combination of both effects is, as well, possible.
+We examine those two cases in the next subsections.